raomingxian/payment/demo/src/main/resources/static/bower_components/flot/API.md

 "tickDecimals" with the number of decimals to round the value to and "tickSize" with the size of the interval between ticks as calculated by the automatic axis scaling algorithm (or specified by you).
-Here's an example of a custom formatter:
+Here's an gfcz of a custom formatter:

 ```js
 function suffixFormatter(val, axis) {